Welcome to SP! -

 Unnamed "Storm King Pass" and Lake Silex Basin

-Two guidebooks on the area advise gaining the passes immediately below Storm King Peak and then above Lake Silex, in order to climb Mount Silex and the Guardian.
-One says to contour high above the lake, while the other recommends to drop down to the lake.
+Two guidebooks on the area advise gaining the pass at the saddle between Storm King Peak and Peak 9, above Lake Silex, in order to climb Mount Silex and the Guardian.
+One says to contour high above Lake Silex, while the other recommends to drop down to the lake.
 In either case you would ultimately finish at the second pass below the southwest ridge of Mount Silex.

 It is definitely worthwhile to hike up to the "Storm King Pass" from the two small ponds.
 This is the best approach to summit Storm King Peak, and the view from this pass is beyond description.
 But practically speaking, I have attempted the high traverse across the Lake Silex Basin on two separate trips, and both times I simply did not like it.
 As you first descend east from the pass below Storm King Peak, the normally purple quartzite becomes a beautiful dark maroon.
 A stable descent on large boulders seems easy at first, but the terrain quickly spills into masses of scree that have been wasting away the millennia below the north face of Peak 9.
 In my mind this area is sketchy, and at best, it is a fully unpleasant and torturous route.